 Inside the box: my grandfather's birth certificate, two certificates of matrimony for my grandparents (one for the church and one for the city of Newark) and three certificates of Naturalization.
 My grandfather's, my grandmother's and my great grandfather's.

 Meanwhile, in 1998 I went to the County deeds department in Newark, and got copies of my grandfather's declaration of intent.
-Since I had his Naturalization certificate, with all the dates and numbers on it, it was easy to get these papers.
+Since I had just gotten his Naturalization certificate, with all the dates and numbers on it, it was easy to get those papers.
 I still had no idea how important this stuff was, I was just doing it for genealogy, family history, hoping to glean a few facts from papers that my grandfather filled out nearly 100 years before.
-Sometime in 1999 I contacted the consulate's office and got their official directions.
+Sometime in 1999 I contacted the consulate's office and got their official directions for how to obtain Italian Citizenship.
 It explained who could get their citizenship recognized, and which documents were needed to prove your line of descent from an Italian family.

-Wow, I had almost everything.
-I needed: Birth certificate for my father and mother, birth certificate for my grandfather, my birth certificate, a marriage certificate for my grandparents and for my parents and my own marriage certificate, which had a little name problem...
+I discovered that I had almost everything.
+What I needed: needed: Birth certificate for my father and mother, birth certificate for my grandfather, my birth certificate, a marriage certificate for my grandparents and for my parents and my own marriage certificate, which had a little name problem...
 So I sent away for the ones I didn't have.
 Got them.
 That vitalchek website was very convenient for this, you can get certificates ordered from most states instantly, and they come quickly.

 For me, that was, one in Idaho, and 4 or 5 in New Jersey.
-New Jersey charges $25.00 for EACH ONE.
-When I was calling around trying to find out how to get an apostille, I was told that they would only accept certificates with the current county assessor's seal on them or less than 2 years old!
+At that time, New Jersey charged $25.00 for EACH ONE.
+When I was calling around trying to find out how to get an Apostille, I was told that they would only accept certificates with the current county assessor's seal on them or if they less than 2 years old!
 Oh no. My grandparent's certificate was over 80 years old!
-So then I had to write and get all those certificates anew.
+So then I had to write and get all those certificates again.
 That is, new ones.

-Did I need an apostille for the certificate of naturalization?
-Some said yes, some said no. So I investigated that.
+I still wasn't certain whether or not I needed an Apostille for the certificate of naturalization.
+Some people said yes, some said no. So I investigated.
 I finally sent that precious document to some office in Washington DC with a check, certified overnight air; terrified of losing it in a federal vault somewhere.
 It came back.
 Quickly in fact.
 I was told it had to go somewhere else.

-I decided to visit the Naturalization department right here in Seattle and ask someone in person.
+Then I decided to visit the Naturalization department right here in Seattle and ask someone in person.
 THAT was an experience.
 I had to stand outside in a line for an hour.
-It was 45 degrees out and sunny (fortunately).
+It was 45 degrees out and but fortunately sunny.
 The people around me were a veritable rainbow.
 All different faces, languages, dress.

 Time passes.
-I called Dr Luciani in San Francisco, because I thought I was ready to submit all my documents to her and she said, "By the way, we want birth certificates for your mother, your grandmother, and your husband too. but they don't need apostilles!"
+I called Dr Luciani in San Francisco, because I thought I was ready to submit all my documents to her and she said, "By the way, we want birth certificates for your mother, your grandmother, and your husband too. but lucky you, they don't need Apostilles!"
 How nice!
-And neither does that naturalization certificate of your grandfather's and by the way, everything needs to be translated by an OFFICIAL translator".. that only cost $52.00, the translator charged by the word.
+And neither does that naturalization certificate of your grandfather's and by the way, everything needs to be translated by an OFFICIAL translator."
+The translation only cost $52.00, they charged me by the word.

 Finally I flew to San Francisco.
 I sat before Dr Luciani.
 She looked at the papers, writing down dates, names, numbers.
 She got to the certificate of naturalization, which had more than 1 typo on it, including my grandfather's name, and the date of naturalization.
 She crossed her arms, took a deep breath, and said, "I'm afraid we have a problem.....". what's that?